• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-The South-South zonal organising secretary of the All Progressives Congress (APC) Dr Blessing Agbomhere, has demanded for the resignation or outright sack of the Akwa Ibom State Resident Electoral Commissioner, Mr Mike Igini, over the role played in the controversy rocking Governorship and Senatorial primary elections in the state.
+The South-South zonal organising secretary of the All Progressives Congress (APC) Dr Blessing Agbomhere, has demanded the resignation or outright sack of the Akwa Ibom State Resident Electoral Commissioner, Mr Mike Igini, over the role played in the controversy rocking Governorship and Senatorial primary elections in the state.

-The APC chieftain accused Igini of “biased, partial and reasonably show the act of a man who is indebted, compromised, and running higgledy-piggledy to appeal to his pay-master.”
+The APC chieftain accused Igini of “biased, partial and reasonably show the act of a man who is indebted, compromised, and running higgledy-piggledy to appeal to his paymaster.”

 The APC Zonal Secretary was reacting to earlier comments made by the Akwa Ibom State Resident Electoral Commissioner regarding the state Governorship and Senatorial candidates.

-“My attention has been drawn to the vituperation and grandstanding by the Akwa Ibom State Resident Electoral Commissioner, Mr Mike Igini, regarding the Governorship and Senatorial primary elections for the Akwa Ibom state.
+“My attention has been drawn to the vituperation and grandstanding by the Akwa Ibom State Resident Electoral Commissioner, Mr Mike Igini, regarding the governorship and senatorial primary elections for the Akwa Ibom state.

 RelatedPosts